Clearly-Josh/Charm/README.md

 # Charm
-"The true sign of intelligence is not knowledge but imagination." -Albert Einstein

 Checklist:
 1. A Heart, for relating and experiencing
 2. A Mind, for learning and teaching
-3. An Engine, for operating
+3. An Engine, for living and operating

-Current plan is to use PowerShell.
+A virtual intelligence.